Welcome

 Do you want to support the work of Het ORGEL?

-Once you’re a member, you will receive the paper edition of Het ORGEL 6 times a year and the digital newspaper NOTABENE 12 times a year.
-It is also possible to receive the publications without being a member of the society.
+You will receive Het ORGEL 4 times a year and the digital newspaper NOTABENE 11 times a year.

 If you have any questions, don’t hesitate to send an e-mail to the board of the Association